octopus-network/octopus-docs/src/maintain/validator-set-session-keys.md

 Go to the Octopus Apps ([Mainnet](https://mainnet.oct.network) and [Testnet](https://testnet.oct.network)), select the `Appchains` tab -> the corresponding appchain, and follow the steps to set the session keys:

-1. Click `Validator Panel`, and then in the pop-up window, select `Set Session Key`;

-2. In the pop-up window, select your validator account;

-3. Enter your `Session Key` which is the hex-encoded "result" field from the output content of `author_rotateKeys`;
+1. Go to **My Node** panel, click `Set Session Key`, in the pop-up window, select your validator account, enter your `Session Key` which is the hex-encoded "result" field from the output content of `author_rotateKeys`;

-4. Click `Set`.
+2. Click `Set`.

 ![set session keys](../maintain/validator_set_session_keys.jpg)